Skip to main content

 npm install

-1. Create a new branch for your schema.
+1. Branch out: Create a new branch for your schema.

 git branch <my-branch-name>